drufball/yosai/_drafts/intrigue.md

 There was a loud crack and Moto's head whipped around.
 Iruka stood at the end of the tunnel with arms outstretched.
 The muscles on her neck stood out as she brought her arms toward her chest with great effort.
 There was another pop and the rock around her shifted.
 She jumped back as the tunnel began to collapse.

 She turned, making straight for the exit.
 "Don't just stand there!
-I have no idea if this whole tunnel is coming down after that."
+I have no idea if this whole tunnel is coming down after that!"

 Moto turned with renewed energy, his legs pumping as he moved to the exit.
-Light began to pour in up ahead.
+Light blossomed ahead.
 He threw himself through the exit, staggering to the ground as a loud _thump_ sounded from deeper within.
 He rolled over onto his back, letting out a long sigh of relief as he stared at the sky.
 They made it.

 <br />